riggid/Notes/Semester 1/Electrical/Unit 1/Core Notes.md

 ### **Kirchhoff’s Current Law (KCL)**
 The algebraic sum of currents entering a junction (or node) is zero.
 In other words, the sum of currents entering a node equals the sum of currents leaving it.
 $$\sum I_{in} = \sum I_{out}$$
-> For a numerical problem, see: [[Semester 1/Electrical/Unit 1/Examples#Example 2: KCL and KVL Application]]
+> For a numerical problem, see: [Examples](Semester%201/Electrical/Unit%201/Examples.md#Example%202:%20KCL%20and%20KVL%20Application)

 ### **Kirchhoff’s Voltage Law (KVL)**
 The algebraic sum of voltages around any closed path (or loop) in an electric network is zero.
 Conventionally, a voltage drop is taken as negative and a voltage rise as positive.
 $$\sum V = 0$$
-> For a numerical problem, see: [[Semester 1/Electrical/Unit 1/Examples#Example 1: KVL Application]]
+> For a numerical problem, see: [Examples](Semester%201/Electrical/Unit%201/Examples.md#Example%201:%20KVL%20Application)

 ---